Cray-HPE/docs-csm/troubleshooting/known_issues/iscsi_sbps_marshal_failure.md

 ## Symptom

-During CSM upgrade from `1.6.x` to `1.7.x`, where 'x' is the patch version, the NCN checks may fail with iSCSI SBPS as below:
+During the CSM upgrade from `1.6.x` to `1.7.x` or from `1.7.x` to `1.7.y`
+where 'x' and 'y' are the patch version(s), the NCN health checks may fail with iSCSI SBPS as below:

 ```json
 {